Bowdoin College Catalogue and Academic Handbook

 Previous terms offered: Fall 2021.

-FRS 3212 (c) Eyes on the Prize: Promoting French Culture in the Age of the New Millennium
+FRS 3212 (c, DPI, IP) Eyes on the Prize: Promoting French Culture in the Age of the New Millennium

 Since the eighteenth century, France has developed a seemingly endless list of literary prizes, the Prix Goncourt being the most famous.
 There are over 3,000 prizes awarded every year -- being awarded one of these prizes represents an official consecration meant to underline the writer’s unquestionable worth.
 Who serves on the juries for all of these prizes?
 Is it really the best works that are acknowledged?
 In recent years, scandals have erupted with accusations of influence peddling by publishers.
 What does this teach us about French culture and society?
 What is the relation between literary prizes and the promotion of French culture more broadly?
 In the context of globalization, what political statement is being made?
 What is exactly the type of culture, themes, and discourse promoted via this literature given the new makeup of the French population?
 Immigration has considerably changed the face of France.
 How does the culture of literary prizes take this into account?
 Students read four recent prizewinners.
 Each of these prizewinners created controversy that directly addresses the questions above.
 Primary readings include works by: Houellbecq, Le Clezio, Paule Constant, Alain Mabanckou.